-After candidates are selected, interns will meet with Penn Museum staff and the academic advisor to discuss the program and the exhibition theme.
-Over the summer, interns are expected to read and respond to selected readings related to the exhibition theme, in order to prepare for curatorial research beginning in the Fall semester.
+After candidates are selected, interns will meet with Penn Museum staff and the academic advisor to discuss the program and exhibition theme.
+Over the summer, interns are expected to read and respond to selected readings related to the exhibition theme in order to prepare for curatorial research beginning in the Fall semester.

 Over the course of the academic year, interns will meet weekly as a curatorial team and with the Exhibitions Department of the Penn Museum to plan, develop, design, and fabricate the exhibition, as well as design and implement programming related to the exhibition.
 Interns will work closely with the curatorial team, the Exhibitions Department, collections staff, and conservators.
 In the Fall semester, interns will develop the exhibition theme, select and research objects, and write exhibition text.
 In the Spring semester, interns will focus on the design and fabrication of the exhibition, as well as creating and implementing programming related to the exhibition for the Museum’s public and academic audiences.